christophergarthwood/appdevstig_docs/Template_DesignDocument.md

 Test plans specify how you will test the application.
 Test plans say how you will test.
 Use Cases represent a function that the application is performing and is the basis for requirements/code creation.
 Test Cases are the embodiment of the Use Case and provide details descriptions of how the test of the Use Case will be conducted.
 Test Cases persist, have a specific date/time of execution, and individual performing the test.
 Integration tests could include any number and types of tests, they represent a body of tests that confirm past testing, which was successful, continues to be successful due to any change to the application or its components.
 An integration test passing represents acknowledgement of a known past functional state.
 Automated testing is nothing more than tests, at any level of granularity, which can be invoked, typically triggered by an event like a build, and run by themselves with no human interaction.
 The resultant of an automated test should be persisted.

-#### Named Tester/Test Team (APSC-DV-003150)
+#### Named Tester/Test Team (APSC-DV-0031[50,60])
 For each deployment a single developer will be designated as the Test Manager and responsible for the review of all tests performed and will consult with the Team Leader regarding the results of the tests performed.
-The team will ensure tests procedures exist and at least annually executed to ensure system initialization, shutdown, and aborts are configured to ensure the system remains in a secure state (APSC-DV-003160).
+The team will ensure tests procedures exist and at least annually executed to ensure system initialization, shutdown, and aborts are configured to ensure the system remains in a secure state.
+Utilize the Testing Standard and its references for minimal requirements.

 **Designated Testers**